DivakarUpadhyay/DivakarUpadhyay_GithubInformation/githubCommandsandTerminology.md

         <img src="images\DU_Git_GitRemote_12.JPG">
 </center>

-Commands to fetch,pull and push to a subdirectory of Repository:
+Commands to fetch,pull and push to a subdirectory of Repository: (git version 2.28.2>)
 -----------
 1. Create a directory
 2. git init